Church history can be a journey through doctrinal

 conquistador Don Juan Ponce of Seville.

-1573 - Large-scale evangelization of the Florida Indian nations and tribes began with the
+1573 - Large-scale evangelization of the Florida indigenous tribes began with the

 1574 - Augustinian Guillermo de Santa Maria wrote a treatise on the illegitimacy of the war